kubernetes/community/contributors/design-proposals/local-storage-overview.md

 ### Alice manages a Database which needs access to “durable” and fast scratch space

 1. Cluster administrator provisions machines with local SSDs and brings up the cluster
 2. When a new node instance starts up, an addon DaemonSet discovers local “secondary” partitions which are mounted at a well known location and creates Local PVs for them if one doesn’t exist already.
-The PVs will include a path to the secondary device mount points, and a node affinity annotation ties the volume to a specific node.
-The annotation tells the scheduler to filter PVs with the same affinity key/value on the node.
+The PVs will include a path to the secondary device mount points, and a node affinity ties the volume to a specific node.
+The node affinity specification tells the scheduler to filter PVs with the same affinity key/value on the node.
 For the local storage case, the key is `kubernetes.io/hostname`, but the same mechanism could be used for zone constraints as well.

     ```yaml
     kind: StorageClass